How do I arrange a meeting?

 How can I reduce my company’s energy costs?

 Increasing prices, legislative and reputational drivers, along with difficult economic conditions, are all contributing to energy costs becoming a boardroom issue.
-To help reduce these costs we focus on 3 areas,
+To help reduce these costs we focus on the following:

 1. Checking your energy bills

 At a basic level we will inspect all aspects of your current contract and energy bills.
 We will determine if your contract has been working to its full potential, allowing you to achieve its maximum savings.
-We will check your energy meter to ensure that it is being read correctly and you haven’t been overbilled within the previous six years.
-We will check the settings that suppliers use to convert your units in to £’s to ensure accurate conversation factors have been used when invoicing you.
+We will check your energy meter to ensure that it is being read correctly and you haven’t been overbilled.

 2. Energy procurement

 We recommend a structured tender process involving all suppliers interested in the type and scale of supply for your business.
 Ideally you should work towards a tailored contract, designed to match your business’ energy consumption patterns.
 Ensuring your premises are on the correct contracts can deliver cost savings.
-As established professionals within the industry we have extensive experience helping businesses meticulously analyse their energy needs and helping match them with the right solution to fit within their organisation.
+As established professionals within the industry we have extensive experience helping businesses meticulously analyse their energy needs and helping match them with the right solution to fit within their organization.
 Our vision is to lead the market by raising the bar in quality standards, providing a level of service that is unmatched within the industry.
-Make Northern Gas and Power your choice and connect with the right energy partner.

 Why has the cost of energy been increasing?

-In real-terms the cost of energy has increased by 10-12% between 2011 and 2012.
+In real-terms the cost of energy has risen across the nation about 15% over the last 10 years.
 The price you pay for your energy is dependent on several things.
-About half of your bill is the wholesale cost of gas and electricity, but there is also the cost of distribution, transmission charges, government tax (VAT), environmental costs and meter provision – as well as your energy company’s supply costs and profit.
+About half of your bill is the wholesale cost of gas and electricity, but there is also the cost of distribution, transmission charges, tax, environmental costs and meter provision – as well as your energy company’s supply costs and profit.
 Higher gas prices have been the main driver of increasing energy bills over the last eight years.
-As the graph below shows, Britain enjoyed a period of falling gas prices until 2004/05.
-This is the year that Britain first imported more gas than it produced itself.
-Becoming more reliant on imported gas has meant that British gas prices have become increasingly influenced by global events, especially those that affect the oil prices as often European gas prices are linked to the oil price.
-Other main drivers are increased wholesale prices and Government Charges.
-However, the UK has enjoyed relatively low energy prices compared to the rest of Europe.

 What else is affecting prices?